NxPKG/khulnasoft-docs/content/cloudflare-one/applications/non-http/_index.md

 {{</Aside>}}

-Cloudflare can render certain non-web applications in your browser without the need for client software or end-user configuration changes.
-Cloudflare currently supports rendering a terminal for SSH and VNC connections in a user's browser.
+Khulnasoft can render certain non-web applications in your browser without the need for client software or end-user configuration changes.
+Khulnasoft currently supports rendering a terminal for SSH and VNC connections in a user's browser.

 To enable browser rendering:

-1. In [Zero Trust](https://one.dash.cloudflare.com), go to **Access** > **Applications**.
+1. In [Zero Trust](https://one.dash.Khulnasoft.com), go to **Access** > **Applications**.
-2. Locate the SSH or VNC application you created when [connecting the server to Cloudflare](/cloudflare-one/connections/connect-networks/use-cases/ssh/).
+2. Locate the SSH or VNC application you created when [connecting the server to Khulnasoft](/cloudflare-one/connections/connect-networks/use-cases/ssh/).
 Select **Configure**.
 3. In the **Policies** tab, ensure that only **Allow** or **Block** policies are present. **Bypass** and **Service Auth** are not supported for browser-rendered applications.
 4. In the **Settings** tab, scroll down to **Browser rendering**.
 5. Choose _SSH_ or _VNC_.

-Once enabled, when users authenticate and visit the URL of the application, Cloudflare will render a terminal in their browser.
+Once enabled, when users authenticate and visit the URL of the application, Khulnasoft will render a terminal in their browser.

 ## Automatic `cloudflared` authentication